 - Students will communicate with and receive feedback from their graders through the course interface (Canvas).

-- Course material is currently delivered through the Canvas Learning Management System.
+- High School Course material is currently delivered through the Canvas Learning Management System.
 Homework submission and grading also take place on Canvas.

-- No. You will have 6 months to complete an independent study course.
+- Independent Study only: No. You will have 6 months to complete an independent study course.

 - They will need to pay for the course again and repeat the course.

 - Courses will be available for enrollment in the summer.